OfficeDev/teams-toolkit-samples/hello-world-tab-codespaces/README.md

 ![Hello world Tab in Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/assets/images/teams-toolkit-v2/first-tab/tab-app-localdebug.png)

 ## This sample illustrates
-- How to use Teams Toolkit build a notification app.
+- How to use Teams Toolkit build a Teams tab app.
 - How to use [Codespaces](https://github.com/features/codespaces) to run and preview a Tab app in Teams.

 ## Prerequisite to use this sample